orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 If you are using another version of Python 3 than 3.8, but still want to use OTB Python bindings, it is possible to compile the python bindings again with your version of Python.
 CMake is required (it is available in most package managers or at [https://cmake.org/]).
-Make sure you installed the necessary dependencies in the :doc:`First Step` page
+Make sure you installed the necessary dependencies in the :doc:`First_Steps` page

 At the root of the OTB installation run :